Device-independent secure correlations in sequential quantum scenarios: Results

 A necessary condition for the correlations to be extremal (and hence secure) is that they lie on the boundary of the set of all realizable quantum correlations \cite{Goh_2018}.
 In our scenario, we denote this set as $\mathcal{Q}_{SEQ}$, which includes all quantum correlations between one Alice and two Bobs that are compatible with the sequentiality constraints \cite{Bowles2020}.
 The fact that some correlations lie on the boundary of $\mathcal{Q}_{SEQ}$ can be certified by demonstrating that they saturate a Tsirelson bound \cite{Cirelson1980quantum,Brunner2014, Bowles2020}.
 Indeed, relying on the results of \cite{coccia2025}, we can explicitly construct a Tsirelson bound that is saturated by the correlations produced by the sequential protocol of Sec.\ \ref{sec:seq_prot}, as we now show.

-First, recall that we constructed our class of sequential protocol starting from a non-sequential class, \eqref{eq:state} and \eqref{eq:A0}--\eqref{eq:B1}, whose correlations self-test state and measurements \cite{Wang_2016}.
-Then, thanks to the invariance \eqref{eq:krausB0nomod}, also the correlations Alice-Bob$_1$, $P_{AB_1}(a,b_1|x,1)$, and the correlations Alice-Bob$_2$, $P_{AB_2}(a,b_2|x,0,0)$ certify, up to local isometries, that the measurements $\aliceobs{0}$, $\aliceobs{1}$, $\bobobs{00}$ and $\bobobs{1}$ are the ones in \eqref{eq:A0}--\eqref{eq:B1}, and the part of the state on which they act is $\ket{\phi^+}$.
+First, recall that we constructed our class of sequential protocols starting from a non-sequential class, \eqref{eq:state} and \eqref{eq:A0}--\eqref{eq:B1}.
+The correlations produced by this class of protocols self-test state and measurements \cite{Wang_2016} and our construction of sequential protocols maintains this property, as discussed in Section \ref{sec:seq_prot}.
+More in detail, thanks to the invariance \eqref{eq:krausB0nomod}, the correlations Alice-Bob$_1$, $P_{AB_1}(a,b_1|x,1)$, and the correlations Alice-Bob$_2$, $P_{AB_2}(a,b_2|x,0,0)$ certify, up to local isometries, that the measurements $\aliceobs{0}$, $\aliceobs{1}$, $\bobobs{00}$ and $\bobobs{1}$ are the ones in \eqref{eq:A0}--\eqref{eq:B1}, and the part of the state on which they act is $\ket{\phi^+}$.

 Regarding the correlations of the remaining operators, $\bobobs{0}$ and $\bobobs{01}$, we observe that they are realized by a rank-one four-outcomes POVM with elements $\{ {\bobkraus{0}{b_1}}^\dagger \bobpovm{1}{b_2} \bobkraus{0}{b_1}\}$.
 Then, using the results of \cite{coccia2025}, the Tsirelson bound we consider is written as